 There is very little universal advice to give about how to choose which hyperparameters you should tune.
 If you have experience with the machine learning technique that you're using, you may have insight into how its hyperparameters behave.
 You may also be able to find advice from machine learning communities.

 However you choose them, it's important to understand the implications.
-Every hyperparameter that you choose to tune has the potential to exponentially increase the number of trials required for a successful tuning job.
-When you train on Cloud ML Engine you are charged for the duration of the job, so careless assignment of hyperparameters to tune can greatly increase the cost of training your model.
+Every hyperparameter that you choose to tune has the potential to increase the number of trials required for a successful tuning job.
+When you train on AI Platform you are charged for the duration of the job; a careful choice of hyperparameters to tune can reduce the time and cost of training your model.

 ||List of category strings|